symbiote/silverstripe-advancedworkflow/docs/en/userguide/setting-up-workflows.md

 Repeat these steps for the other actions (assign and notify) but this time setting the user to the "Initiator".

+[note]
-<div class="note" markdown="1">You can further restrict certain actions and transitions to specific users if desired using the “User” check boxes and the “restricted users” tabs on transition forms.</div>
+You can further restrict certain actions and transitions to specific users if desired using the “User” check boxes and the “restricted users” tabs on transition forms.
+[/note]

 ## **Step 5.
 Assign Workflows to a Page**